 Abstract:

 Genetic variation in the chemistry of plant leaves can have ecosystem-level consequences.
 Here we address the hypothesis that genetic variation in foliar condensed tannins along a Populus hybridization gradient influence soil ammonia oxidizers, autotrophic microorganisms that perform the first step of nitrification and are not dependent on carbon derived from plant photosynthesis.
 Evidence that genetically based plant traits influence the abundance and activity of autotrophic soil microbes would greatly expand the concept of extended plant phenotypes.
-We found that increasing foliar condensed tannin concentration reduced rates of soil nitrification potential by ~ 75% and reduced the abundance of ammonia oxidizing archaea by ~ 66% but had no effect on ammonia oxidizing bacteria.
+We found that increasing foliar condensed tannin concentration reduced rates of soil nitrification potential by ~ 75%, reduced the abundance of ammonia oxidizing archaea by ~ 66%, but had no effect on ammonia oxidizing bacteria.
 Other indices that often drive nitrification rates, including soil total nitrogen, foliar nitrogen, and soil pH, were not significant predictors of either the activity or abundance of ammonia oxidizers, suggesting genetic variation in foliar condensed tannins may be the dominant regulating factor.
 These results demonstrate the condensed tannin phenotypes of two different tree species and their naturally occurring hybrids have extended effects on a key ecosystem process and provide evidence for indirect genetic linkages among autotrophs across at least two domains of life.

 Key words: Archaea, bacteria, community ecosystem phenotypes, condensed tannins, ammonia oxidizers, nitrification, autotrophic soil microorganisms.